 157 This line of thought takes inspiration, too, from what Jacques Derrida intimates as the uneasy but constitutive tension between memory and narrative, what he terms together 'mémoire'.
-Mémoire conveys the idea that memory can be kept alive only through the act of narrating, which - like writing - exists by inscribing only a partial meaning and, thus, is marked also by a kind of forgetting - an imaginative departure from ourselves.
-Mémoire expresses an aporetic double-bind: if a memory is not narrated, recorded, interpreted, it cannot live on; and yet, as it is re-told, that memory no longer can correspond entirely with itself.
+Mémoire conveys the idea that memory can be kept alive only through the act of narrating, which-like writing-exists by inscribing only a partial meaning and, thus, is marked also by a kind of forgetting-an imaginative departure from ourselves.
+Mémoire expresses an aporetic double-bind: if a memory is not narrated, recorded, interpreted, it cannot live on; and yet, as it is retold, that memory no longer can correspond entirely with itself.
 Because one can remember only by telling a story, to remember is also to accept an irretrievable loss of self-identity.
-One's grounding self is always caught - just as one's law - in the passing course of time.
+One's grounding self is always caught-just as one's law-in the passing course of time.
 See Jacques Derrida, 'Mnemosyne' in Mémoires for Paul de Man (New York: Columbia University Press 1986).

-memory that allows them to participate in 'reflexive democracies' without losing a sense of who they are.
-This sensitivity to time, given institutional shape by law, might be enough to prevent the defensiveness and return of exclusionary sovereignty described above.
-In this vein, memory is a link to law's emotional, affective, affiliative, and rhetorical dimensions-generally overlooked in most European systems but increasingly integral to prominent American theories of constitutional interpretation and decision-making.158 It seems the case that to reach the background views of judgment that might support egalitarian principles, law must engage these cultural, emotional dimensions of life.
+integral to prominent American theories of constitutional interpretation and decision-making.158 It seems the case that to reach the background views of judgment that might support egalitarian principles, law must engage these cultural, emotional dimensions of life.

 Taking seriously the need to imagine a more temporally-sensitive character of law, I turn to one of the most notable, if idiosyncratic, authors in American legal thought.
-Drawing on Robert Cover's constitutional theory, I argue that the problem of motivating post-national legal commitment and legitimacy-with the virtue of reflexivity at their heart - turns on the place of narrative in law.
+Drawing on Robert Cover's constitutional theory, I argue that the problem of motivating post-national legal commitment and legitimacy-with the virtue of reflexivity at their heart-turns on the place of narrative in law.

-ш.
+III.
 'ANALOGY' AND THE POSTNATIONAL IMAGINATION

 Robert Cover wrote famously, 'No set of legal institutions or prescriptions exists apart from the narratives that locate it and give it meaning.
 For every constitution there is an epic, for each Decalogue a scripture.
-Once understood in the context of the narratives that give it meaning, law becomes not merely a system of rules to be observed, but a world in which we live'.159 Cover's conception of law, as this grand articulation suggests, seeks a remarkable shift in the scope of legal inquiry and, indeed, in the way we understand citizens to orient themselves and act within the law as a distinct form of human culture.
+Once understood in the context of the narratives that give it meaning, law becomes not merely a system of rules to be observed, but a world in which we live'.
+159 Cover's conception of law, as this grand articulation suggests, seeks a remarkable shift in the scope of legal inquiry and, indeed, in the way we understand citizens to orient themselves and act within the law as a distinct form of human culture.
 Reducible to neither command nor rationality nor will, a legal order draws legitimacy and social consequence from the narrative character of its common, but diverse interpretations.
 Narrative establishes law's persuasive power by making its normative meaning intelligible across time.
 The legal imaginary I see Cover identifying is characterized by the analogical nature of legitimacy-the way law serves to articulate persuasive connections, always possible, among the diversity of the world.
 It is this imaginary of 'analogy' (included in Table 2 below) that I find most relevant to post-national legal thought.

 On Cover's reading, normative commitment to law is conditioned upon imagining and shaping the law's narrative development.
-Located within a nomos, actions become intelligible as part of an enduring political project; one is freed, if only for a time, from anomie, alienation, and arbitrariness.160 For Cover, 'To inhabit a nomos is to know how to live in it'.161 This is perhaps the most concise definition we might find of the way law 'situates' a citizen in the world.
+Located within a nomos, actions become intelligible as part of an enduring political project; one is freed, if only for a time, from anomie, alienation, and arbitrariness.
+160 For Cover, "To inhabit a nomos is to know how to live in it'.
+161 This is perhaps the most concise definition we might find of the way law 'situates' a citizen in the world.
 But law is more than a mythical or historical fabric within which actions assume meaning or value.
 Cover's understanding of what it means to 'live in the law' is more complex than the historical imaginary-and for the following reasons more instructive for the work of post-national jurisprudence.